 It’s not just because they’re so durable and have an extremely long useful life (in the 10, 000 of hours, typically) but also because they need a lower voltage to work.

-One drawback is that they can’t reproduce the “soft glow” of colors like neon gas can, but that’s a minor drawback overall.
+One drawback is that they can’t reproduce the “soft glow” neon tubes can, but that’s a minor drawback overall.
 When done well they still look great!

 How do multicolor RGB LEDs work?

-Image showing a multicolor red-green-blue (RGB) LED up close.
+Image showing a multicolored red-green-blue (RGB) LED up close.
 These LEDs are actually a combination of 3 separate red, green, and blue LEDs built together.
-Today’s multicolor LEDs are very tiny and some are only a few millimeters in size!
+Today’s multicolored LEDs are very tiny and some are only a few millimeters in size!

 RGB LEDs have 3 connections: one for each color.
-But using a specially designed LED controller the 3 colors can be driven at different brightness levels and various hues of colors are produced.
+By using a specially designed LED controller the 3 colors are driven at different brightness levels and various hues of colors are produced.

-Additionally, of course the basic red, green, and blue colors can be produced as well.
-The amount of variations in color and brightness produced depend on the ability of the controller used.
+Of course, basic red, green, and blue colors can be produced as well.
+The number of variations in color and brightness you can choose from depends on the ability of the controller used.

 How do LED light strips work?

 Diagram showing the design and basic operation of car LED light strips.
-The 12V supply is used to supply a light strip controller which drives each light strip with separate red, green, and blue on/off waveforms.
-These waveforms are how brightness and color combinations are produced.
+The 12V supply powers the light strip controller which drives each light strip with separate red, green, and blue on/off waveforms.
+These waveforms are how brightness and color combinations become possible.
 Resistors are required to limit the amount of current each LED segment can receive.

-LED light strips worked by being driven by a special power supply which controls the amount of time (and which color) LEDs are switched on and off.
+LED light strips worked by being driven by a special power supply that controls the amount of time (and which color) LEDs switch on and off.